rzeldent/esp32-smartdisplay/README.md

   lv_disp_set_rotation(disp, LV_DISP_ROT_90);
 ```

-Some boards are around that have flipped screens, this is probably due to differences during tha manufacturing or using different TFTs.
+Some boards are around that have flipped screens, this is probably due to differences during tha manufacturing or using different LCDs.
 It is possible to correct these boards overriding the default defines.
 However if this is encountered a separate board definition is preferable.

 ## Controlling the RGB led